 Digital Insurance Tools & Applications

-- Artificial Intelligence Artificial intelligence (AI) is arguably the backbone of digital insurance capabilities.
-Digital insurance was developed with speed and scalability in mind, and AI makes instantaneous calculations, processing, and communication possible for insurance carriers.In its application, AI in insurance will impact some of the primary functions of the industry, including:
+- Artificial Intelligence Digital insurance has evolved with speed and scalability in mind, and AI gives insurance teams throughout the value chain the ability to quickly answer complex questions related to policy applications that would be difficult and time consuming to make otherwise.
+AI in insurance will impact some of the primary functions of the industry, including:

 - New Business

-What makes AI unique in the insurance space is the balance it strikes between mechanical insurance functions and personalized service.
+What makes AI unique in the insurance space is the balance it strikes between enhancing operational insurance functions and personalized service.
 Today’s consumers want speed, but they also want to feel valued.
-AI allows insurers to provide lightning-fast service to customers in a way that doesn’t make them feel like just a number.
+AI also allows insurers to provide context-driven service to customers in a way that doesn’t make them feel like just a number.
+Machine learning, a subset of AI, utilizes historical and macroeconomic data, customer data, and algorithms to predict risk and automate and speed up insurance tasks across the value chain.

 - Internet of Things In the insurance industry, data is king; it helps drive underwriting, pricing, policies, and more.
 With the Internet of Things (IoT), carriers can collect troves of real customer data in real time and use it to better inform customer profiles and coverage – even discover potential instances of fraud.
 So, what connected technologies are fueling the digital insurance data boom?
-Telematics, for one, are a new tool insurance companies are using to monitor assets like trucks, cars, or heavy equipment, and improve the accuracy of their coverage and automate the collection of data.
+Telematics, for one, are a set of technologies insurance companies are using to monitor the condition and use of assets like trucks, cars, or heavy equipment, and improve the accuracy of their coverage.
 Customers have to opt in, of course, but most people are willing to share this type of data to save money on monthly premiums.
-The proliferation of IoT-enabled devices is expected to grow, with the Connected Insurance Report by Insurance Nexus estimating that there will be 30 to 50 billion devices connecting nearly facet of daily life by 2020.
 The widespread use of smart devices, in the home, car, or even in medicine, is another opportunity for carriers to leverage the capabilities of digital insurance.

-- Big Data & Analytics The single biggest benefit of digital insurance capabilities, aside from speed and customer satisfaction, is the data generation, analyzation, and utilization that results.
-All of these digital technologies generate Big Data – data that contains greater variety, arriving in increasing volume, and with ever-higher velocity – essential giant data sets that contain more actionable information.
+- Big Data & Analytics Data is an insurer’s most valuable asset.
+All of these digital technologies generate Big Data – data that contains greater variety, arriving in increasing volume, and with ever-higher velocity – essential giant data sets that contain actionable information.
 All of this data is giving insurers greater insights into customer behavior and risk than ever before.
-When applied, data is every insurer’s biggest asset.
 To properly utilize this data, insurers need robust analytics systems that paint a complete picture of their business and their customers by pulling data from many disparate systems and consolidating it into actionable insights.
 Insurers who can be agile with the data they have, to either improve their existing offerings or increase their speed to market with new products, will reap the biggest benefits from digital insurance.

 What are the benefits of a SaaS insurance solution?
 Besides speed, insurers gain: